SouthWest Writers is proud to announce a Call for Submissions

 Section A: Art/Photography

-SouthWest Writers embraces all genres and types of literature and writing including poetry, fiction and nonfiction.
-Our love of all things writing weaves us together into an inclusive, supportive community regardless of our culture or background.
-We would like to see art that reflects our inclusiveness.
+SouthWest Writers embraces all genres and types of literature and writing including poetry, fiction, and nonfiction.
+We would like to see art that reflects the mosaic of the written word.

-Please note that the artist/photographer must acknowledge at the time of entering the contest that if their entry is selected, SouthWest Writers has the right to publish it in its 2023 anthology.
+Please note that the artist/photographer must acknowledge at the time of entering the contest that if their entry is selected, SouthWest Writers has the right to publish it in its 2024 contest anthology.

 • A1: Interior Pages Artwork.